fluminurs/fluminurs/README.md

 I try to keep to best coding practices and use as little dependencies as possible.
 Do let me know if you have any suggestions!

 PR's are welcome.

+## Installation
+Simply click Releases (https://github.com/indocomsoft/fluminurs/releases) and download the executable for your platform